ThePhD/ThePhD.github.io/_posts/2019-12-12-Full Circle - Embed for C Languages.markdown

 | `std::embed`               | 16 seconds  |
 | `xxd`-generated `#include` | 621 seconds |

-Yes, you can pay a 36x (or worse) time penalty for using `#include`-based programming.
+Yes, you can pay a 36x (or worse) time penalty for using `#include`-based binary data.

-During this time, `#embed` and `std::embed` took almost no memory overhead, while the `xxd` method happily chewed through **gigabytes** of memory to get its job done.
-With these timings, I then went to speak with the Developer of Circle so I could give the meta-language its fair shake in the work:
+During this time, `#embed` and `std::embed` took almost no memory overhead, while the `xxd` method happily gargled **gigabytes** of my memory to get its job done and slowed things to a crawl on my less powerful machines.
+With these timings, I then went to speak with the Developer of Circle so I could give the meta-language its fair shake:

 > @seanbax Hi!
 >